 All personnel shall be responsible for NKCES equipment, supplies, books, furniture, and apparatus under their care and use.
 Any damaged, lost, stolen, or vandalized property shall be reported to the employee's immediate supervisor, who shall then report it to the Executive Director once it is confirmed that the item cannot be recovered.

+Local, state and federal tax dollars and resources shall not be used to advocate for or against any public question that appears on the ballot.

 In addition, employees shall not perform personal services for themselves or for others for pay or profit during work time and/or using NKCES property or facilities.
 NKCES property being used for unauthorized purposes shall be reported to that employee’s immediate supervisor.